What is Trazimera™ (trastuzumab-qyyp)?

 - Worsening of chemotherapy-induced reductions in white blood cells

-- Severe reaction to infusion, which is how the medication is given
+- Severe reaction to infusion, which is how the drug is given

-Before taking Trazimera, tell your doctor about all your health conditions, including if you5:
+Before taking Trazimera, tell your doctor if you:4

 - Are being treated for an infection

-For more information about Trazimera, read the complete prescribing information.
+For more information, read the full prescribing information of Trazimera.